ironbar/hungry_geese/reports/04_Modeling.md

 What are the advantages of Q* learning?
 Check paragraph from Atari paper.
 Also there is no proof of convergence.

+Next iteration should be about using a model for planning

 ## Iteration n. title